yanlilab/fastcov/MANUAL.md

 # fastcov - Fast Covariant Mutation Detector v1.01

-Fast Covariant Mutation Detector. http://yanlilab.github.io/fastcov

 ## Introduction

+Single genetic mutation always brings along with a set of compensatory mutations, therefore multiple changes commonly occur in the biological sequences, which play crucial roles to maintain the conformational and functional stability.
+Although there are a lot of methods to detect single mutation or covariant pairs, it is still a great challenge to explore the non-synchronous multiple changes at different sites in the sequences.

-Covariant mutations are very important to maintain the structural characteristics and consequently to maintain the protein conformational and functional stability.
-In this study, we developed a novel algorithm to identify correlated changes by using an independent pair model followed by a correlated tandem model.
+Here we developed a novel algorithm, named Fastcov, to identify multiple correlated changes of biological sequences, by using an independent pair model followed by a tandem model of site-residue elements, based on a inter-restriction thinking.
+The results showed that Fastcov has excellent performances on harvesting co-pairs and detecting multiple covariant patterns.

-Fastcov is based on a correlation idea of interaction restriction among site-residue elements, which is very suitable for natural co-variances analysis.
-In contrast to other complex methods, the lightweight and fast Fastcov algorithm significantly improves the processing efficiency.

-By tests on the genotyping, phylogeny and divergence analysis, the results demonstrated that this approach has an excellent performance on detecting covariant residue patterns.
-Based on the covariant pattern clustering, the genotyping performance reached a sensitivity of 99.42%, a specificity of 99.94% and an accuracy of 99.77%; The covariant patterns displayed co-evolutionary modes corresponding to the phylogeny tree;
-Moreover, it found an important evidence involving in the structural stability of protein during the evolution.
-As an original algorithm, Fastcov provides not only a fast and reliable approach to achieve the data analysis, but also much more powerful functions including multiple variance detection and evolutionary classification.
+By 10-fold cross-validation in different scales of datasets, the characteristic patterns successfully classified the sequences into their target groups with an accuracy of 98% above.
+Moreover, it demonstrated the multiple covariant patterns represented co-evolutionary modes, corresponding to the phylogeny tree, and it provided new understanding of the structural stability of protein during the evolution.
+In contrast to other methods, Fastcov, as an original algorithm, provides not only a reliable and effective approach to harvest covariant pairs of site-residues, but also more powerful functions including multiple covariance detection and sequence classification.

 ## Installation